Yzma/scheduler/README.md

 1. Download or clone the project (`https://github.com/Yzma/scheduler-api`)
 2. Navigate into the project directory (`scheduler-api`) and install all dependencies by running the `npm install` command in your terminal
 3. Copy the `.env.example` file to `.env.development` and fill in the necessary PostgreSQL configuration.
 The `node-postgres` library uses these environment variables by default
-4. Navigate into the (`scheduler-api`) folder and run the command (`npm run start`).
+4. Run the command (`npm run start`).
 This will start running our backend server for clients to connect to.

 Note: Look inside the README file inside the (`scheduler-api`) project directory, specifically the `Creating The DB` section to learn more.